The Seven Day Solo Meal Planner on Google Sheets.

 Plan & Shop page:

-- Eleven Steps to Plan & Prep checklist (serves as a user's manual).
+- Eleven Steps to Plan & Prep checklist (serves as a guide).

 - Sliding Mix & Match Scratch Pad aligns with Recipes column for coordinating perishables across each week's recipes.